AjkayAlan/ansible-rpi-docker-homelab-alan/README.md

 ## Disclaimers

+Running this without knowing what it does may break your machine!
+You have been warned!
+Some notes:

 - This has only been tested on Ubuntu 24.
 Other Ubuntu versions may work (try at your own risk!).
 Other distros are not supported.
 - This uses Watchtower to auto update running containers, which may increase instability or cause issues for some containers
+- This relies on your ethernet interface being labeled eth0, and sets your static ip to 192.168.1.10, with your router at 192.168.1.1.

 ## Before Running